RobyFerro/vega-framework/docs/reference/cli/overview.md

 # CLI Overview

-Vega Framework provides a comprehensive CLI for scaffolding and managing Clean Architecture projects.
+Vega Framework ships with a CLI for scaffolding, extending, and maintaining Clean Architecture projects.

 ## Installation